 5. Ask specific questions

-And be sure that they serve a concrete purpose.
+And be sure that these questions serve a concrete purpose.
 Employee evaluations should act as a review of the last quarter or year, be a two-way conversation about personal and team development, and provide managers with insights into how they can improve as well.
 Create a list of questions that help steer the conversation in the right direction to cover each of these objectives.

 With that last tip in mind, let's take a look at some sample performance evaluation questions that you can incorporate into your own meetings.

-Sample employee evaluation questions
+Examples of employee evaluation questions

 As mentioned, you should be deliberate with the types of questions you ask in an employee performance evaluation.
 In other words, your questions should relate to a clear action item for you and the team member.
 For example, your questions could relate to employee performance, professional development, or your own management.